Baronlegend27/academic-research-to-financial-freedom/papers/Ross, Stephen A. (1976) "The arbitrage theory of capital asset pricing"/Notes.md

 ## Arbitrage Theory of Capital Asset Pricing (1976)

-The Arbitrage Theory of Capital Asset Pricing (APT), introduced by Stephen Ross in 1976, states that if markets do not allow arbitrage opportunities, then asset returns must follow a specific linear structure.
-If two portfolios have the same risks, they must have the same expected return; otherwise, arbitrage would exist.
-Using only the no-arbitrage assumption makes the model more realistic than earlier asset pricing models.
+The Arbitrage Pricing Theory (APT), developed by Stephen Ross in 1976, says that if there are no arbitrage opportunities in the market, asset returns must follow a linear factor structure.
+If two portfolios have the same risk, they must offer the same expected return; otherwise, investors could earn risk-free profits.
+Because APT relies only on the no-arbitrage assumption, it is more realistic than earlier asset pricing model

 ---

 ### Decomposition of Returns

-Ross uses a basic probability identity for any random variable:
+Ross uses a basic probability identity for any random variable to explain where returns come from:

 $$
 X = \mathbb{E}[X] + (X - \mathbb{E}[X])
 $$

-This separates a variable into its expected value and its unexpected component.
-Applying this to asset returns:
+This separates a variable into its expected part and its unexpected component.

 $$
 R = \mathbb{E}[R] + (R - \mathbb{E}[R])